Curcio09/PythonBankingApp/README.md

    ```

 ### **Option 2: Run as a Standalone Executable (.exe)**
-If you don’t want to install Python, you can use the standalone executable `.exe` version.
+If you don’t want to install Python, you can run the application using the standalone `.exe` file.
+Simply download and launch CurcioBankingApp.exe—no additional setup required.

 ## Demo Accounts
 Use the following login credentials to test the application: